Jump to content

 Material benefits AsylbLG

 These benefits are available if your disposable income and assets have been exhausted or are insufficient and you do not receive benefits under SGB II/SGB XII.
-If you do not live alone, the income of family members with whom you live is taken into account.
+If you do not live alone, the income of family members with whom you live will be taken into account.
 In this context, family members include your partner or spouse, as well as (minor) children.

 The costs of housing and heating are generally taken into account by the responsible agency when calculating your entitlement.
 Whether support is provided in the form of cash or in-kind benefits depends on the circumstances of your individual case.
-The amount of benefits granted is regularly adjusted and is scaled according to age and living situation.
+The amount of benefits granted is adjusted regularly and is scaled according to age and living situation.

 Telephone availability: